minkaotic/front-end-notes/React-Notes.md

 _______________
 ## To Do
-- [ ] Read the "Main Concepts" in docs, including [Thinking in React](https://reactjs.org/docs/thinking-in-react.html)
+- [ ] Read remaining "Main Concepts" in docs, starting from ["Conditional Rendering"](https://reactjs.org/docs/conditional-rendering.html)
   - [ ] Extra reading: [Why we need to bind event handlers in Class Components in React](https://www.freecodecamp.org/news/this-is-why-we-need-to-bind-event-handlers-in-class-components-in-react-f7ea1a6f93eb/)
   - [ ] Extra reading: [React - To bind, or not to bind](https://medium.com/shoutem/react-to-bind-or-not-to-bind-7bf58327e22a)
 - [ ] Finish [Learn React](https://teamtreehouse.com/tracks/learn-react) track on Treehouse